Fun New York Slang: Things New Yorkers Say and What They Mean!

-This is probably the most common things you will hear millennial New Yorkers say and is one of the classic NYC slang words.
+This is probably the most common slang words you will hear millennial New Yorkers say.

-One of my favorite words, and this NY slang word kinda means what you would think.
+“Facts” is one of my favorite New York slang words.
+Maybe it is because I say it all the time.
+Anyways, this NY slang word kind of means what you would think it would.
 You would generally use “facts” or “that’s facts” to agree with a statement someone else said.